 3. Convert ISO to USB in Ubuntu Using ddrescue

-Well, hang on.
 This is Ubuntu we are talking about.
-Apparently, the terminal is the top tool for a typical Linux user.
-So let’s just say that we were saving the best for the last.
-This is by far the easiest way to convert ISO files to a USB disk if you are fond of using terminal commands.
+The terminal is the top tool for a typical Linux user.
+So let’s say that we were saving the best for the last.
+This is the easiest way to convert ISO files to a USB disk if you are fond of using terminal commands.

-For starters, ddrescue is a data recovery tool which can clone any storage devices.
+For starters, ddrescue is a data recovery tool that can clone any storage device.
 We can use ddrescue to convert ISO files to USB sticks.